Why Trust Me

 Traps and Pitfalls

 But not everything in the garden is rosy.
-One of the issues that you might not think about with cloud-based storages and backup services is that they are just businesses, which can unexpectedly disappear.
+One of the issues that you might not think about with cloud-based storage and backup services is that they are just businesses, which can unexpectedly disappear.
 Like every company, they have good and bad times.
 And if something suddenly goes wrong, your data might be at stake.

 Even if you decide to use a cloud-based service from a prestigious company like Apple, Google, or Amazon, there is always a risk.
 For example, in 2001, Kodak opened Kodak Gallery, a platform for saving and sharing photos.
 But, despite its heritage and innovations, Kodak went bankrupt in 2012 and shut down its operations.
 Kodak Gallery was also shut down, and many photographers lost their images.